yss/koa-route-tree/README.md

         'a/b': 'your/path' // the same link, this is equivalent to /a/b <=> /your/path
     };
     ```
-* `withoutRouteHandler(next, controller)` is a middleware function for handle the request without route.
+* `withoutRouteHandler *(ctx, next, controller)` is a middleware function for handle the request without route.

     So the context of the function is the current koa context.